-In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from the school premises.
+response to any serious incident of aggression or violence, we will immediately infond nd communicate our actions in writing.
+This may include barring an individual from the remises.
 APPENDIX 3 Summary of Complaints Process with Timelines

 INFORMAL STAGE

 School staff seek to resolve the complaint informally through discussion with the complainant.
 If required, the complainant should submit a formal complaint within three months of the cause for complaint.
 If the complaint is received outside of term time, the calendar day timings for managing the complaint will start on the first school day after the holiday period.